5.1 End all forms of discrimination against all women and girls everywhere

 5.2 Eliminate all forms of violence against all women and girls

-Heart-Links partner Centro Santa Angela continues to work to reduce violence against women in Chiclayo and the surrounding province of Lambayeque.
-This year the Centre is working with men to examine and challenge assumptions about gender roles and to develop new concepts of masculinity and paternity that embrace relationships of equality and respect.
+Heart-Links partner Centro Santa Angela continues to work with men to reduce violence against women in Chiclayo and the surrounding province of Lambayeque.
+For a second year, the Centre is working with men to examine and challenge assumptions about gender roles and to develop new concepts of masculinity and paternity that embrace relationships of equality and respect.
 In addition to attending workshops that examine concepts of masculinity, paternity and men’s health, the 20 young men participating in the project will take part in awareness-raising initiatives that include information fairs at 2 universities, a photo competition, and painting murals on these topics.

 Follow the group’s activities on their Facebook page Masculinidades Chiclayo.

 Heart-Links is grateful to Cambia Development Foundation for their financial support of this project.